Becoming a Member of Monument Hill Church

 Once a person becomes a Christian, it is important to join a local church that preaches and teaches the whole counsel of God from the Bible.
 While our commitment to Christ is personal, it was never intended to be private.
 We are to live out the Christian life in fellowship with other believers.

-A friend of Pastor Tom's wrote this about church membership, and we agree:
+A friend of our former pastor wrote this about church membership, and we agree:

 What should be required of someone in order to join a church?